-All the Job Cards (JCs) must remain in the custody of concerned household and possession of JC by any other person, including functionaries and PRIs shall be considered as a violation of the Act.
-If taken for updating, the JC must be returned immediately, afterwards.
-JC found in the possession of any Panchayat or Mahatma Gandhi NREGA functionary or anyone else, without a valid reason, will be considered as an offence punishable under section 25 of the Act.
-It is the role of the District Programme Coordinator and the State Government to ensure that the JC remains in the possession of the concerned JC holder only.
+All the Job Cards (JCs) must remain in the custody of concerned household and possession of JC by any other person, including Mahatma Gandhi NREGS functionaries and PRIs shall be considered as a violation of the Act.
+If JC is taken for updation, it must be returned immediately afterwards.
+JC found in the possession of any Panchayat or Mahatma Gandhi NREGS functionary or anyone else, without a valid reason, will be considered as an offence punishable under section 25 of the Act.
+It is the duty of the District Programme Coordinator and the State Government to ensure that the JC remains in the possession of the concerned JC holder only.